infinum/flutter-plugins-locker/README.md

 # **Flutter Locker🔒**

-Flutter plugin that secures your secrets in keychain using biometric authentication.
+Flutter plugin that secures your secrets in keychain using biometric authentication (Fingerprint, Touch ID, Face ID...).

 It uses: